jcponce/complex/dctools/README.md

 Jul-2020: Fixed issue with power function and added Binet's formula.
 I also added an alert message in case there is something wrong in the input 😃.

-Aug-2020: **Version 3.** New updates comming soon!
-Refactored code and defined class to plot all color schemes.
+Aug-2020: **Version 3.** Refactored code and defined class to plot all color schemes.
+New design of interface.
+New shareable link.
+New interaction mode with mouse.

 ---